DappCoderr/Cadence-fun-frontend/public/modules/Module 5/Lesson 5.md

 ---
-title: Lesson 5 - Tracking Victories
+Lesson 5 - Tracking Victories
 ---

 Remember our winCount variable we created lesson 2.
 We will use that variable in this lesson.